ekuris-repos/ccpr_root/compliance/GDPR.md

 # GDPR Compliance Framework

+## 🎯 Important: Compliance Implementation Guidance

+**This document provides comprehensive GDPR guidance as an example of regulatory compliance integration.**

+**Only implement GDPR compliance measures if:**
+- Your organization processes EU personal data
+- Your CCPR system will handle personal data from EU residents
+- Your legal team has determined GDPR applies to your use case

+**If GDPR doesn't apply to your organization, you can safely skip this compliance framework.**

 ## Overview
-General Data Protection Regulation compliance requirements and implementation guidelines.
+General Data Protection Regulation compliance requirements and implementation guidelines for organizations that process EU personal data through CCPR systems.

 ## Key Principles
 1. **Lawfulness, fairness and transparency**